yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 The driver is not directly aware of region or zone failures.
 However, it is aware of which nodes are healthy.
 If an entire region or zone is unavailable, no new connections are made to the zone or region until the nodes reappear in the list of healthy nodes.

-### Does the driver provide additional metrics that we can monitor via JMX?
+### Does the driver provide metrics that can be monitored via JMX?

 No.

 ### Are there recommended settings for the maximum lifetime of a connection?

 Apart from directing connections to healthy nodes, smart driver connections are no different.
 Smart drivers require no special optimizations or modifications to your application's connection handling.

+## Further reading

+To learn more about the driver, refer to the [architecture documentation of Smart Drivers](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/smart-driver.md).